 Your doctor will want to review your medical history and symptoms.
 If you’ve been tracking your blood pressure with a home monitor, show your doctor the readings you have collected, noting when pressures were recorded after meals.

-In about 70 percent of people with postprandial hypertension, blood pressure drops within 30 to 60 minutes following a meal.
+In about 70 percent of people with postprandial hypotension, blood pressure drops within 30 to 60 minutes following a meal.

 Postprandial hypotension may be diagnosed if you experience a drop in your systolic blood pressure of at least 20 mm Hg within two hours of eating a meal.
 Your doctor may also diagnose postprandial hypotension if your pre-meal systolic blood pressure was a least 100 mm Hg and you have a systolic blood pressure of 90 mm Hg within two hours of a meal.